Last updated: April 9, 2019 By Arvin Reynold

 Work Environment Safety

-Don’t make your welding work environment congested.
+Don’t make your welding work environment congested, even if you are doing it with a small welding machine.
 It should be as clear as possible.
 That will help you avoid unwanted fall from the accidents.
 Avoid working in a wet or cramped working area.
 All the employees should keep in mind the safety rules of the environment as well.

 Have Fire Extinguishers